Museums

 Hoiles-Davis Museum (Greenville)

-Formerly a private residence, this is now home to an extensive collection of Civil War and WWI memorabilia, Indian artifacts, domestic arts, and
+Formerly a private residence, this is now home to an extensive collection of Civil War and WWI memorabilia, Indian artifacts, domestic arts, and items from local manufacturers.

 318 W Winter Ave. | Greenville, IL